 Melbourne is one of those eclectic, easy-going cities you can quite happily visit on a whim.
 When you’re looking for a weekend getaway, Melbourne is just one of those places that easily springs to mind.
 It’s easy to book, easy to get there and a very easy city to spend a weekend exploring.
 With so many bars, markets, restaurants and amazing hotels to choose from… plus, the cost of getting around town, it can end up being quite an expensive trip.
 So, how do you spend a weekend in Melbourne and keep it budget-friendly?
 Here are some tips for visiting Melbourne on a budget.

-Thanks to the creation of budget airlines competing for our business, it’s possible to snag yourself some pretty cheap airfares.
+Thanks to budget airlines competing for our business, it’s possible to snag yourself some pretty cheap airfares.
 Be flexible with your dates and sign up for airfare sale notifications so you can pounce on them quickly.
-Tuesday’s and Friday’s usually see sale airfares come up with airlines like Tiger and Jetstar.
+Tuesday’s and Friday’s usually see sale airfares come up with airlines like Jetstar.
 Flying early in the morning or late at night can be cheaper and taking carry-on luggage only cuts back on luggage costs too.

 Just because you’re on a budget doesn’t mean you need to miss out on eating all the delicious food in Melbourne.
 Grab a coffee and a muffin for breakfast from a local cafe, like Brother Baba Budan on Little Bourke Street, Sun Moth Canteen on Lonsdale Street or the Queensberry Pour House in Carlton.

 Melbourne is famous for food trucks so find out where they’re going to be and get in on a local food experience at a fraction of the cost of a restaurant.
-Gumbo Kitchen serve New Orleans soul food including deep fried catfish Po Boys, seafood gumbo and hush puppies.
-Banh Mi Boys offer banging Vietnamese street food while Happy Camper Pizza and Taco Truck serve top quality food at great prices.
+Gumbo Kitchen serves New Orleans soul food including deep-fried catfish Po Boys, seafood gumbo and hush puppies.
+Happy Camper Pizza and Taco Truck serve top quality food at great prices.

 Still hungry?
 Get yourself down to the Queen Victoria Markets for an eating tour including fresh fruit, just-baked pastries and cakes, divine Phillipino chicken skewers, Jamaican jerk chicken and BBQ corn and a big bowl of fresh mussels.

-When it comes to sight-seeing on a budget, take a stroll along the Yarra and place a love-lock on Melbourne’s Southgate Bridge.
-Stop in for coffee and feline fun at Melbourne’s first Cat Cafe open on Queen Street or soak in the best views of the city and beyond 88 floors above the ground at the Eureka Skydeck.
+When it comes to sightseeing on a budget, take a stroll along the Yarra and wander over Melbourne’s Southgate Bridge.
+Stop in for coffee and feline fun at Melbourne’s first Cat Cafe open on Queen Street or soak in the best views of the city and beyond 88 floors above the ground at Melbourne Skydeck.
 Take yourself to Hosier Lane and do a self-guided tour of Melbourne’s street art scene, just doing laps around the city will yield you access to some pretty spectacular artworks.

 A weekend getaway doesn’t have to cost you the earth.
 Sometimes it’s just about taking the time to get away from home for a few days and be somewhere else, away from all the noise of day-to-day life.
 Budget restraints can play a big part in travelling, but just remember, you don’t need to spend a lot to see a city and have a great time away.
 Just being there is enough.